 The pharmacy may substitute a generic prescription drug for a brand-name prescription drug.
 Your cost share may be less if you use a generic drug when it is available.

 Pharmacy types

 Retail pharmacy

-A retail pharmacy may be used for up to a 90 day supply of prescription drugs.
+A retail pharmacy may be used for up to a 90 day supply of a prescription drug.